dzeke/UrmiaCoding/LiteratureSynthesis/README.md

 The Scopus database was quried for articles with the key words  ( "Lake"  AND  ( "Urmia"  OR  "orumiyeh"  OR  "Orumiyeh" ) ).
 The quries were done in two batches: from 1) 1900 to August 2019, and 2) August 2019 to September 2020.

-The script generates the list of articles used in the literature synthesis and several figures, two of which are used in the synthesis article.
+The script generates the list of articles used in the literature synthesis and several figures, two of which are used in the synthesis article by Parsinejad et al (2021).

+## To Run Code and Generate Figures 1 and 7 in the article.
+1. Download and install R and RStudio.
+1. Switch into the FigsApril2021 folder.
+1. Open the **FigsApril2021.Rproject** file BibliometrixUrmia
+1. Select the **BibliometrixUrmia2020.Rmd** file tab (R markdown file).
+Click the **Knit** button (below the file tabl).
+1. The following files will be generated:
+  * **BibliometrixUrmia2020.pdf** - pdf file with all the figures
+  * **UrmiaArticlesSorted2020.csv** - Comma separated values of all articles sorted by number
+1. Open the **BibliometrixUrmia2020.pdf** file to view figures and other ouput.

 ## Folder Contents
 1. FigsApril2021 - folder with most recent input data and code.
 Use these files!